ribeena/RecettearXTools/README.md

 When converting a .x file, it'll also create a `_speculars.json` file that stores specular colours - this is a limitation of Blender 4.1's USD importer/exporter, so it'll look up any specular colours for your frames/objects in there.
-Most files don't seem to use specular.
+Most files don't seem to use specular colours however..

 It'll also create a `_frames.json` file - if you change the name of any objects in Blender, make sure to update this with the nickname.
 This file should be named the same as your .usd file when you convert to a .x.
+You can also specify if the frames need collision detection or not, and it'll change the identing format - at this time I recommend pulling colliding items at the beginning of the world frame list.

 ## Blender tips